LuKuangChen/markright/README.md

-# Markright
+# KC's Markright

-Markright is a markdown-like language but done right.
+KC's Markright is a like Markdown but done right.
 This repository describes the design of Markright and provides a compiler from Markright to HTML.

+## Problem of Markdown

 ## Design